googleworkspace/gws-genai-addon-sample/README.md

 ## Configure the add-on

-The following configuration should be made inside the `config/default.json` file that is deployed with the code.
+Most of the configuration below should be made inside the `config/default.json` file that is deployed with the code.
 You will have to redeploy your code once you've made the changes to the file.

 ### Function URLs